 Fig. 4.
-Another free interpretation of the three-dimensionality of the motif/sign \rightleftharpoons (after Schäfer 1928: 95, fig. 15).
+Another free interpretation of the three-dimensionality of the motif/sign (after Schäfer 1928: 95, fig. 15).

-At the very least, could the sign \rightleftharpoons not refer to any concrete reality?
-In fact, the ancient Egyptians themselves, in the famous list of signs they collected in Roman times, defined the sign \rightleftharpoons as nothing other than "sky."
-However, this lapidary formulation cannot be taken as definitive; we know that the origin of a great many signs at this very late date had long since been lost or reinterpreted.
+At the very least, could the sign is not refer to any concrete reality?
+In fact, the ancient Egyptians themselves, in the famous list of signs they collected in Roman times, defined the sign is a nothing other than "sky."8 However, this lapidary formulation cannot be taken as definitive; we know that the origin of a great many signs at this very late date had long since been lost or reinterpreted.
 Furthermore, this papyrus does not aim to give a precise description of each of the signs it lists, especially those whose interpretation was probably obvious to the majority of hierogrammates.
-This brief description of the sky sign-which is not, after all, a description in itself-is also found elsewhere in the same papyrus for other signs.
+This brief description of the sky sign-which is not, after all, a description in itself-is also found elsewhere in the same papyrus for other signs.9

 Finally, refusing to look for a more or less material origin for the sky sign should be a last resort: the ancient Egyptians overwhelmingly preferred to represent concepts or elements of their imaginary world through motifs that referred in one way or another to a concrete element.
-To illustrate this point, consider once again the examples of the signs \P , Υ and $\tilde{\P}$ mentioned above.
+To illustrate this point, consider once again the examples of the signs \exists, \dagger and \ddagger mentioned above.

-From this perspective, the sky sign \rightleftharpoons has nevertheless been the subject of some research into the origin of its iconography, interpretations that can be grouped under four main headings, which I discuss in turn:
+From this perspective, the sky sign = has nevertheless been the subject of some research into the origin of its iconography, interpretations that can be grouped under four main headings, which I discuss in turn:

-- the sign is represents, or is at least inspired by, the image of a ceiling (§ 1); - the sign \rightleftharpoons represents, or is at least inspired by, the image of an upside-down world ($\S 2$); - the sign \rightleftharpoons represents, or is at least inspired by, the image of a canopy ($\S 4$).
+- the sign represents, or is at least inspired by, the image of a ceiling (§ 1); - the sign represents, or is at least inspired by, the image of an upside-down world (§ 2); - the sign \models represents, or is at least inspired by, the image of an item of furniture (§ 3); - the sign \models represents, or is at least inspired by, the image of a canopy (§ 4).